kjell/mcn-2020-git-haiku/index.md

-Too curious flower
+An old pond
-let us to the road again
+he starts to grind the rice,
-The Autumn wind.
+A butterfly floats and balances